pidgey0403/photobook-backend/README.md

 Photobook's GraphQL API, built with Nest.js, Prisma, and PostgreSQL.

-Note: Click [here](https://photobook-fe.herokuapp.com/) to check out the full-stack application.
+Note: Click [here](https://photobook-fe.herokuapp.com/) to check out the full-stack application (please note it might take a minute or two to load up).
 If you want to just explore the GraphQL backend service, visit [here](https://photobook-be.herokuapp.com/)!

 ## Build Status